 While it’s easy to think that email marketing is dead and your clients’ inboxes are overly saturated with spam emails, it is still a highly effective strategy for attracting and engaging with clients.
 The right email campaign that combines valuable content, attention-grabbing subject lines, and convenient call-to-actions can produce powerful click-through-rates.

-Text marketing is becoming more and more popular among client-based businesses.
+Text marketing for financial advisors is becoming more and more popular among client-based businesses.
 However, it is important to follow the right texting etiquette to ensure that you’re not sending the wrong message to your clients.
-Do your due diligence to learn the right SMS marketing tactics that work for your industry and to make sure you’re following compliance regulations properly before you start texting clients.
+Do your due diligence to learn the right SMS marketing tactics that work for your industry and to make sure you’re following compliance regulations properly before you start texting clients. mpliance regulations properly before you start texting clients.

 How The Brain Trust Can Help

 The Brain Trust is a team of advisors for advisors.
-We’ve been in the trenches, and we know how to help when it comes to marketing for financial planners.
+We’ve been in the trenches and we know how to help.
 We can even help you ask the questions you may not know to ask.

 The vision at IFG is to create a support network to provide the infrastructure you need to fill in the gaps just in case you’re not an expert marketer.
 Here are just some of the resources you’ll find…